Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 Buy orders help with selling, as you can see what other users are willing to pay for an item, and you can choose if you want to do a lower price to sell immediately; or go for a higher price and wait.

-Credit card verification allows you to remove market restrictions associated with using a credit card that has seen an increase in use on Steam.
+Credit card verification allows you to remove market restrictions associated with using a new credit card.
 After a successful verification, you will regain Market capabilities.

 After using a credit card on Steam to add Wallet funds, please go to the Credit Card Verification page and choose the card you wish to verify.
 Two pending authorization amounts will be sent to your bank account.
-These authorizations may take 1 to 3 days to appear on your statement.
+These authorizations may take one or two days to appear on your statement.
 Once they appear, you must enter the exact pre-converted amounts into the two fields on the verification page.
-Please note that you only have three attempts.
+Please note that you only have three attempts to input the correct amounts into the verification page.

-If you fail to verify the card after 3 attempts, you will have to wait the normal 5 day period to use The Market.
+If you fail to verify the card after three attempts, you will have to wait the normal three day period to use the Community Market.
 Steam Support cannot override or remove this restriction.

 The authorizations will be removed from your credit card statement in 5-10 business days, whether you successfully verified your credit card or not.